 Our location at 12th Ave S & S Holgate St, on the north end of the neighborhood, might be considered the prime location of Beacon Hill.
 It’s a highly walkable and bikeable community of two buildings with great views and a plan that helps create community among our residents.

-- 22 New Stylish apartment homes
+- 48 New, Stylish apartment homes in two buildings

 - Views of Downtown & Elliott Bay